Gander Public Library: History

 The first home of the Gander Public Library was created by and for the personnel of the Royal Canadian Air Force in 1937 in one room of a multipurpose building in the RCAF Station Gander.
 Upon their departure after the end of World War II the forces donated the contents of the library to the remaining inhabitants.

 The library moved locations to follow the growth of the town away from the military base changing to a new building in both 1947 and 1952.

-In 1967 the library was moved again to the town hall, buying additional books in an auction from Boots UK as the firm discontinued the sale of these items in their business.
+In 1967, the library was moved again to the town hall, buying additional books in an auction from Boots UK as the firm discontinued the sale of these items in their business.

 The current building was established on Sept.
 17, 1987.

-During the September 11 attacks the library was used as a communications center after planes were diverted to the Gander International Airport, accommodating over 1100 people through the 5 days the service was in use.
+During the September 11 attacks, the library was used as a communications center after planes were diverted to the Gander International Airport, accommodating over 1,100 people through the five days the service was in use.
 The use of the library was also referenced in the 9/11 musical Come from Away, in the song Prayer.

 Services

 Collections

 The Gander Public Library contains approximately 30,000 books including fiction, non-fiction and reference files in both English and French.
-The library has almost 3,000 DVD's and over 500 CD’s in its collection.
+The library has almost 3,000 DVDs and over 500 CDs in its collection.

 Technology

 The Gander Public Library provides free wifi and public access computers with free internet.
-Books from other libraries can be transferred upon request and there is a selection of audiobooks and E-Books available.
-In addition the Library offers photocopying, scanning and colour and laser printing equipment.
+Books from other libraries can be transferred upon request.
+Further, there is a selection of audiobooks and E-Books available.
+In addition, the Library offers photocopying, scanning and colour and laser printing equipment.